 Efficiency and deeper connection

 Since needs offer a way to talk about the heart of the matter right away, NVC is also a way to be more efficient in understanding each other.
-This can be helpful for example in integrating objections.
-An objector that offers needs – or a facilitator that is able to offer guesses about needs unmet to the objector – can speed up the mutual understanding so effective strategies can be found more easily.
+For example, this can be helpful in integrating objections.
+An objector that offers needs – or a facilitator that is able to offer guesses about needs unmet to the objector – can speed up the mutual understanding so they can find effective strategies more easily.

 - Within teams.
 NVC assumes that everyone’s needs matter equally.
 Yet there is no system to ensure that; sociocracy offers rounds and the decision-making method consent as a way to ensure equal consideration within teams.